A Tiny Sealed Under-the-Sea World: How to Make a Mini Fish Terrarium (No Real Fish, All the Charm)

 Fake moss works beautifully here.

-The trick is to cut or tear it into tiny, imperfect tufts so it looks like something that grew there naturally.
+The trick is to cut or tear it into tiny, imperfect tufts so it looks like something that grew there naturally instead of being stuck there.

 Step 4: Choose Your Fish (The Main Characters)